cornell-colab/SGFDH-2020/W3. Tabular Data: Clearning + Exploration/W3 Game Plan.md

 A detailed peer-reviewed tutorial published by *The Programming Historian*

 ### Pivot Tables Reference Material
-* [How to get data in the right format with pivot tables](https://blog.datawrapper.de/pivottables/) (A breezy conceptual introduction)
+* [How to get data in the right format with pivot tables](https://blog.datawrapper.de/pivottables/) (A breezy conceptual introduction.
+Start here.)
 * [How to make Pivot Tables with Google Sheets](https://www.benlcollins.com/spreadsheets/pivot-tables-google-sheets/)
 * [How to make Pivot Tables with LibreOffice Calc](https://elearn.ellak.gr/mod/page/view.php?id=3015)
 * [How to make Pivot Tables with MicrosoftOffice Excel](https://support.microsoft.com/en-us/office/create-a-pivottable-to-analyze-worksheet-data-a9a84538-bfe9-40a9-a8e9-f99134456576?ui=en-us&rs=en-us&ad=us)

 Pivot tables summarize your dataset.
 Like OpenRefine, they are a tool for examining your data and getting to know it better, *as well as* to prepare your data for analysis through visualization or other methods.

 They’re especially useful for summarizing categorical data.
 Think of the columns in your metadata or data that contain text .
 There’s a good chance these are categorical data (e.g. *property, violence, sober, drinks heavily*).
-They represent categories that individual items in your data fall into.
+These words represent categories that your individual data items fall into.

 You can make pivot tables with any almost any spreadsheet software, including [LibreOffice Calc](https://www.libreoffice.org/) (free and open source), Google Sheets (free and proprietary), or MicrosoftOffice Excel (fee-based and proprietary).